anhinga/fluid/atparty-2018/game_of_afterlife/README.md

-Code progression towards game_of_aterlife @party demo has been uploaded here, documentation is in progress...
+Code progression towards `game_of_afterlife` @party demo has been uploaded here, documentation is in progress...

 The last of those demos contains audio and requires the install of Beads library for Processing 2.2.1: http://www.beadsproject.net/

 ---

-The code evolved from https://github.com/anhinga/fluid/tree/master/Lightweight_Pure_DMMs (`aug_27_16_experiment`), described in https://arxiv.org/abs/1610.00831
+The code evolved from https://github.com/anhinga/fluid/tree/master/Lightweight_Pure_DMMs (`aug_27_16_experiment`), described in Appendix D of https://arxiv.org/abs/1610.00831

-That code is the first example of a self-modifying dataflow matrix machine (a more expressive version of neural network).
+That `aug_27_16_experiment` code is the first example of a self-modifying dataflow matrix machine (a more expressive version of neural networks).

 The engine in all these cases is a small handcrafted recurrent neural network processing streams of matrices instead of streams of numbers.